maximilian-sprengholz/syr-geo/README.md

 ```

 ## Notes
-- The following data sources are used:
+- We use the following data sources:
   - Bundesagentur für Arbeit
   - Breitbandatlas
   - Destatis